College and Career Readiness Demonstrations

 Math: Bronze or higher

 ACT WorkKeys is an assessment that tests students’ job skills in applied reading, writing, mathematics and 21st century skills.
 Scores are based on job profiles that help employers select, hire, train, develop and retain a high-performance workforce.
-Students who score at the bronze level (at least 3) in applied mathematics, mapping and reading earn the ACT’s National Career Readiness Certificate.
+Students who score at the bronze level will earn the ACT’s National Career Readiness Certificate.

 Advanced Placement (AP)